Psycho (franchise): Graphic novels

-In 1992, a series of graphic novels based on the original Psycho was published by the Innovation Comics group.
-Today, the novels are out of print and are very rare to find.
+In 1992, a series of graphic novels based on the original Psycho was published by the Innovation Publishing group.

 Video game

-An adventure game based on the original film was released in 1998 for Commodore 64, MS-DOS, Amiga, and Atari ST.
+An adventure game based on the original film was released in 1988 for Commodore 64, MS-DOS, Amiga, and Atari ST.

 The Psycho house and Bates Motel sets

 The Bates House and Motel were constructed on the backlot at Universal City Studios in 1959 for the production of Psycho.
 It has been said that the house, designed by art directors Joseph Hurley and Robert Clathworthy, was loosely based on an Edward Hopper painting called "House by the Railroad".
 The house and motel sets were actually empty shells, also known as facades.
 When the house was originally built, there was no right side of the house, since the right side is never seen on camera in the original Psycho film.
 Interiors of the Bates house and motel were constructed on Sound stage 18-A at Universal, just a short walk from the actual exterior locations making production convenient for all involved.
 After production had wrapped on Psycho, the house was featured in several television productions including The Virginian, Wagon Train and Boris Karloff's Thriller.

 In 1964, Universal Studios opened its patented Studio Tram Tour.
 The right side of the house was then added and the set was unceremoniously dubbed "The Psycho House".
 The house and even the motel went on to appear in several shows such as Night Gallery, The Hardy Boys/Nancy Drew Mysteries and even in films such as Invitation to a Gunfighter and Modern Problems.
 The motel was torn down in 1979 and the house was moved to an alternate location on the backlot to accommodate the new tour.
-In 1982, Richard Franklin and Hilton A. Green announced plans to film Psycho II.
+In 1982, Richard Franklin and Hilton A. Green began a production of the film Psycho II.
 The house was then moved to a location that best matched the original hill and only about 40 feet of the motel was actually re-built.
 The rest of the motel in the film was a matte painting.
 TV shows during the '80s promoted the Universal Tour and prominently featured the Psycho House including Amazing Stories, Knight Rider and Diff'rent Strokes.